-- More than half of SMEs in Malaysia have witnessed a decrease in sales of more than 20% so far during the Covid-19 pandemic.
+- Thirty four percent of SMEs in Malaysia have witnessed a decrease in sales of more than 20% so far during the Covid-19 pandemic.
 Many remain fragile and lack sufficient cash reserves to survive without government support.

 - Worsened liquidity, lack of suitable talents, and difficulties in adopting technological solutions are SMEs’ key challenges during the pandemic.

 - The situation is critical for many of them, and policy interventions need to mainly tackle short-term challenges, support short-term liquidity and availability of funding, and provide the right conditions and incentives for innovative businesses and potential entrepreneurs.

 - Digital transformation is key to surviving the current crisis – and future ones.
 Continued support for SME efforts to innovate, improve connectivity and digitisation processes, and expand into new markets, is crucial to the country’s economy building back better.

 Small and medium-sized enterprises (SMEs) have always been the lifeblood of the Malaysian economy.
 As of 2019, they contributed 38.9% of the country’s gross domestic product (GDP), and 48.4% of national employment (Department of Statistics Malaysia, 2020).